bharathsurya021/nextjs/README.md

 ```

 Replace `<repository-url>` and `<repository-name>` with the appropriate values for your repository.
-This README now includes information on both static and dynamic routing in Next.js, along with the updated folder structure and instructions for setting up and running the application.
+This README now includes information on static, dynamic, and nested dynamic routing in Next.js, along with the updated folder structure and instructions for setting up and running the application.
 ```